mjago/In_Our_Time/README.md

 Podcast is archived locally for offline access in the future.

-Regular checks for new podcasts.
+Regularly checks for new podcasts.

 ![compile image](https://raw.githubusercontent.com/mjago/In_Our_Time/master/light_theme.png)